 There is an application form for the Student Bursary – this will be available at enrolment and on our website.
 Alternatively, if you do not obtain a form from either of these two methods, contact firstname.lastname@example.org

-If you are applying for the Guaranteed Bursary then you, the student, would need to fill out the form.
+If you are a student in one of the vulnerable groups identified on this page then you, the student, can fill out the form.
 If applying for the Discretionary Bursary, a parent or carer should complete the form.

 We have made the form as straightforward as possible but if you are unsure of anything please do not hesitate to contact email@example.com.
 Remember that we want you to apply and will help you as much as we can.

-We will aim to let you know if your application has been approved within 10 working days of receiving your application – however during busy periods, for example, at the start of the academic year, this may take a little longer.
-If the application is approved, the approval date will always be backdated to the date that we received your application.
+We will aim to let you know if your application has been approved within 10 working days of receiving your application (and all the required evidence) – however during busy periods, for example, at the start of the academic year, this may take a little longer.
+If the application is approved, the approval date will always be backdated to the date that we received your application and required evidence.